| |

 best eggplant parmesan in a baking dish ready for the oven

-Then add more sauce over the eggplant, add a bit of both kind of cheese over the top and then repeat the layering process until all the eggplant is used.
+Then add more sauce over the eggplant.
+Add a bit of both kind of cheese over the top and then repeat the layering process until all the eggplant is used.
+Top with the remaining cheeses.

-Drizzle 1 tbsp of olive oil over the top and garnish with the remainder of the basil.
+Drizzle 1 tbsp. of olive oil over the top and garnish with the remainder of the basil.

-best eggplant parm in a baking dish
+grilled eggplant parmesan in a baking dish

 Cooking Notes

-• It is important to salt the eggplant slices and allows them to sit.
+• It is important to salt the eggplant slices and allow them to sit.
 This draws out the excess moisture otherwise the moisture makes for a watered-down consistency to the sauce.
 Don’t skip this step.

 • Slice eggplants into uniform 1/4 inch thick slices for best results